equivalent/scrapbook2/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md

-## Example 1 - load SSL certificate from S3 after deployment or new instance added
+## Example 1 - load SSL certificate from S3

+...after deployment or when new instance is added

 You probably have AWS load balancer and threfore you have your SSL certificates uploaded there.
- But let say you have `NginX` container running on you EC2 instance to proxy some routes/headers before going to actual web server (e.g. `AWS Load balancer` > `NginX` > `Unicorn/Puma server` > `Ruby on Rails app`
+ But let say you have `Nginx` container running on you EC2 instance to proxy some routes/headers before going to actual web server (e.g. `AWS Load balancer` > `Nginx` > `Unicorn/Puma server` > `Ruby on Rails app`

 Now you need to be able to use those ssl certificates in in your Docker containers.

 Solution:

 1. configure your Nginx `Docker.aws.json` so that you share common folder (e.g. Host `~/shared/certs/` to Container `/shared/certs/`)
-2. configure your Nginx to use ssl cert from folder `/shared/certs/ssl.crt` and key form `/shared/certs/ssl.key` ([how to do that](https://github.com/equivalent/scrapbook2/blob/master/nginx.md))
+2. configure your Nginx to use ssl cert from Docker container folder `/shared/certs/ssl.crt` and key form `/shared/certs/ssl.key` ([how to do that](https://github.com/equivalent/scrapbook2/blob/master/nginx.md))
 3. AWS EB  provides a AWS S3 Bucket that all your environment instances have access to download configuration files.
 Upload your SSL certificates to this this bucket (e.g. `s3://my-app-bucket.com.systems/ssl/production/my-app.crt`)